trunkclub/styleguide/README.md

 ## 2. In General

 - do not commit commented-out code to master
-- don't leave `TODO`s, `FIXME`s or `BUG`s in the code, but if you do use `TODO`, `FIXME` or `BUG` in your comment
+- don’t leave `TODO`s, `FIXME`s or `BUG`s in the code, but if you do use `TODO`, `FIXME` or `BUG` in your comment
-- comments left in the code should be timeless, e.g. always applicable until they're removed
+- comments left in the code should be timeless, e.g. always applicable until they’re removed

 <a name="whitespace"></a>
 ## 3. Whitespace

 * Use whitespace to improve readability.
 * Use two spaces for indentation.
-* In general, don't use more than one blank line as a separator.
+* In general, don’t use more than one blank line as a separator.
 * Strip all end-of-line whitespace.
 * Ensure file ends with one line-break.